Back to the FAQ

 According to Black's Law Dictionary, a tacit (or implied) admission is "an admission reasonably inferable from a party's action or statement, or a party's failure to act or speak."
 It means that a jury can reasonably take a defendant's failure to deny a direct accusation to be an admission in itself.

-Unknown to the jury, Case had much earlier communicated to Anastasia's family an incident in which he claimed to have been accosted by an individual he couldn't identify, who made a much less direct accusation against him, and to whom he repondeded much more directly.(2) For all of Case's excuses about why he didn't respond to Moffett's accusations, he has never explained how he could evade one from someone who knew him after having so directly and strongly reacted to a less direct remark from someone he did not know.
+Unbeknownst to the jury, Anastasia's killer had much earlier communicated by email to Anastasia's family an incident in which he claimed to have been accosted by an individual he could not (or would not) identify, who made a much less direct accusation against him, and to whom he repondeded much more directly.2 For all of his excuses about why he didn't respond to his accuser's direct questions and accusations, he has never explained how he could evade one from someone who knew him after having so directly and strongly reacted to a much more ambiguous and indirect remark from someone whom he did not know.

 Top of page